thangchung/mcp-labs/a2a_mcp_auth/README.md

 ### 2. A2A Protocol Communication

-The ping service communicates with the pong service exclusively via A2A protocol.
+The ping service communicates with the pong service exclusively via A2A protocol, passing JWT tokens through Authorization headers.
 The pong service handles MCP server integration internally:

 ```bash
 # Ping endpoint uses A2A protocol to communicate with pong service